Loading...

 Stay Hydrated

-Engage in light physical activity, such as a short walk, after meals.
-Exercise can help your body use glucose more efficiently.
+Engage in light physical activity after eating, like a short walk, to help your muscles utilize glucose more efficiently.

 Find Glucose response for your favourite foods